Dynamic thermalization on noisy quantum hardware

 Having obtained the average thermal occupation probabilities in the zero-noise limit, we check if the quantum computer predicts thermal values of the dynamic observables in the equilibrium regime.
 We repeat the protocol for times $t= \lbrace 2.5, 5, 10\rbrace/J$ and compare the IBMQ results with the exact dynamics and the thermal approximation of ED (ED$_\beta$) for the average expectation value $\langle\langle H_0(t) \rangle\rangle$ and its fluctuations $\sqrt{{\rm Var}H_0} = \sqrt{\langle\langle H_0(t)^2 \rangle\rangle- \langle\langle H_0(t)\rangle\rangle^2}$.
 For the quench protocol started with the ground state of $H_0$, $|\psi_{\rm in}\rangle=|\! \downarrow\downarrow\downarrow\downarrow\rangle$, the mean expectation value (\ref{H0_av}) computed with the thermal occupations predicted by the quantum computer agrees with the ED and ED$_\beta$ results within the error bars, as seen in Fig.~\ref{fig:QD}{\bf a}.
 As for the fluctuations of $H_0$ shown in Fig.~\ref{fig:QD}{\bf b}, the quantum computer's effective output lies right on the thermal curve, indicating that the fluctuations computed on a quantum computer are closer to the thermal equilibrium value than the prediction of the exact dynamics.
 For $|\psi_{\rm in}\rangle=|\! \uparrow\uparrow\uparrow\uparrow\rangle$, the quantum computer predicts negative temperatures upon equilibration.
 In Figs.~\ref{fig:QD}{\bf c},{\bf d}, we demonstrate that the IBMQ output provides for $\langle\langle H_0 \rangle\rangle$ and $\sqrt{{\rm Var}H_0}$ within the error bars from both ED and ED$_\beta$ predictions for $T<0$ regime.

-{\it Discussion.---} We show how thermal observables can dynamically emerge in a closed quantum system as a result of averaging over repeated instances of a global quench initializing Gaussian random non-local interactions between the system's subparts.
+{\bf Discussion.} We show how thermal observables can dynamically emerge in a closed quantum system as a result of averaging over repeated instances of a global quench initializing Gaussian random non-local interactions between the system's subparts.
+After the quench, the system pursues evolution governed by the chaotic Hamiltonian falling into the class of Gaussian unitary ensemble of random matrices.
 Averaging the observables over many realizations of the quench protocol leads to their equilibration (\ref{equilibration_2}) and thermalization (\ref{thermalization_2}) in time $t_{\rm eq} \sim {\cal O}(1)/J$, where $J$ is the characteristic interaction strength.
-The resulting averaged many-body occupation probabilities in the equilibrium regime, $t>t_{\rm eq}$, follow the Gibbs distribution with positive or negative absolute temperatures depending on the initial state's energy, conserved on average in the course of after-the-quench dynamics.
+The resulting averaged probabilities of occupying eigenstates of the initial system in the equilibrium regime, $t>t_{\rm eq}$, follow the Gibbs distribution with positive or negative absolute temperatures depending on the initial state's energy, conserved on average in the course of after-the-quench dynamics.
 One can additionally tune the absolute value of equilibrium temperature by adjusting the interaction strength $J$.
 This dynamic thermalization is particularly convenient to examine on NISQ devices such as IBMQ since it does not rely on the long-time evolution, large system size, or auxiliary qubits to emulate a thermostat but solely on the repetition of the quench protocol with different sets of random coupling constants.